-- 3. Inlet system is also known as which of the following?a)Initial systemb)Sample reservoirc) Sample handling system - d) Element injection system
+- 3. Inlet system is also known as which of the following? - a) Initial system b) Sample reservoir c) Sample handling system - d) Element injection system

-The mass spectrometer is an instrument that separates positive gaseous atoms and molecules according to their mass-charge ratio and that records the resulting mass spectrum.
+The mass spectrometer is an instrument that separates positive gaseous atoms and molecules according to their mass-charge ratio and records the resulting mass spectrum.

 In the mass spectrometer, atoms and molecules are converted into ions.
-The ions are separated as a result of the deflection which occurs in a magnetic and electric field.
+The ions are separated as a result of the deflection which occurs in the magnetic field.